UQ-GET/.github/profile/README.md

 # Welcome to the UQ Centre for Natural Gas on GitHub #

+If you are interested in accessing code developed at UQ-CNG, please email: naturalgas@uq.edu.au.

+Note that code is provided under the following terms, and you should ensure you ahve read these terms prior to requesting access.

 **TERMS OF USE – UQ Centre for Natural Gas Computer Code accessed via GitHub repositories**

 These terms of use are for the following software developed at the University of Queensland Centre for Natural Gas (“**UQ-CNG**”).
 The software consists of all computer code (including code provided in object or source code form and including all scripts, libraries, applications and other files) accessed via the UQ-CNG GitHub repositories, including the foregoing as updated from time to time (‘**the Software**’).
 The Software and any accompanying documentation (if any), is provided free and on an AS IS basis, subject to the following terms (‘**Terms of Use**’).
 A reference to the Software includes the whole and any part of it.